-4.6 Configuration Register
+4.7 Configuration Register

 The Configuration register is a Read/Write register that stores a variety of configuration information.
-See Table 4-3 for the function of each bit in the register.
+See Table 4-4 for the function of each bit in the register.

-TABLE 4-3: CONFIGURATION REGISTER
+TABLE 4-4: CONFIGURATION REGISTER

-Bit Name Function Default at Power-up Read/Write (R/W)

-0 RES Reserved 0 R

-1 IOC I/O Configuration for SPI Mode 1 = WP# and HOLD# pins disabled 0 = WP# and HOLD# pins enabled 01 R/W

-2 RES Reserved 0 R

-3 BPNV Block-Protection Volatility State 1 = No memory block has been permanently locked 0 = Any block has been permanently locked 1 R

-4 RES Reserved 0 R

-5 RES Reserved 0 R
+Bit Name Function Default at Power-up Read/Write (R/W) 0 RES Reserved 0 R 1 IOC I/O Configuration 1 = WP# and RESET# or HOLD# pins disabled 0 = WP# and RESET# or HOLD# pins enabled 01 R/W 2 RES Reserved 0 R 3 BPNV Block-Protection Volatility State 1 = No memory block has been permanently locked 0 = Any block has been permanently locked 1 R 4 RES Reserved 0 R 5 RES Reserved 0 R 6 RSTHLD RESET# pin or HOLD# pin Enable 1 = RESET# pin enabled 0 = HOLD# pin enabled 02 R/W 7 WPEN Write-Protection Pin (WP#) Enable 1 = WP# enabled 0 = WP# disabled 02 R/W

-6 RES Reserved 0 R

-7 WPEN Write-Protection Pin (WP#) Enable 1 = WP# enabled 0 = WP# disabled 02 R/W

-^{1.} Default at Power-up is '0'

-^{2.} Factory default setting.
+- 1. SST26WF064C default at Power-up is '0' - 2.
+Factory default setting.
 This is a non-volatile bit; default at power-up will be the setting prior to power-down.

-4.6.1 I/O CONFIGURATION (IOC)
+4.7.1 I/O CONFIGURATION (IOC)

 The I/O Configuration (IOC) bit re-configures the I/O pins.
 The IOC bit is set by writing a '1' to Bit 1 of the Configuration register.
 When IOC bit is '0' the WP# pin and HOLD# pin are enabled (SPI or Dual Configuration setup).
 When IOC bit is set to '1' the SIO2 pin and SIO3 pin are enabled (SPI Quad I/O Configuration setup).
-The IOC bit must be set to '1' before issuing the following SPI commands: SQOR (6BH), SQIOR (EBH), RBSPI (ECH), and SPI Quad page program (32H).
+The IOC bit must be set to '1' before issuing the following SPI commands: SQOR (6BH), SQIOR (EBH), RBSPI (ECH), SPI Quad page program (32H), SQORDTR (6DH), and SQIOR-DTR (EDH).
 Without setting the IOC bit to '1', those SPI commands are not valid.
 The I/O configuration bit does not apply when in SQI mode.
-The default at power-up is '0'.
+The default at power-up for the SST26WF064C is '0'.

-4.6.2 BLOCK-PROTECTION VOLATILITY STATE (BPNV)
+4.7.2 BLOCK-PROTECTION VOLATILITY STATE (BPNV)

 The Block-Protection Volatility State bit indicates whether any block has been permanently locked with the non-Volatile Write-Lock Lock-Down register (nVWLDR).
-When no bits in the nVWLDR have been set, the BPNV is '1'; this is the default state from the factory.
-When one or more bits in the nVWLDR are set to '1', the BPNV bit will be '0' from that point forward, even after power-up.
+When no bits in the nVWLDR have been set (the default state from the factory) the BPNV bit is '1'; when one or more bits in the nVWLDR are set to '1' the BPNV bit will also be '0' from that point forward, even after power-up.